 Finding 1: This proposal is for a Plan Map amendment.
 As such it is subject to the process outlined above.
-The purpose of the public hearing is to make a decision on the proposed amendment based on this staff report, the materials submitted by the applicant, and all comments and considerations raised through the land use application and hearings process.
+The purpose of the public hearing is to make a recommendation to the City Council on the proposed amendment based on this staff report, the materials submitted by the applicant, and all comments and considerations raised through the land use application and hearings process.